 Unfortunately, if a patient has had a BOTOX injection, it can skew our diagnosis.
 If the BOTOX isn’t completely worn off, it will prevent us from understanding your specific case.
 This is because BOTOX prevents your muscles from responding correctly.
 Only until the BOTOX injection has completely worn off can we accurately diagnose your TMJ disorder.

 When you opt for BOTOX to treat your TMJ disorder, you’re just putting a band-aid on your condition.
 You’re not actually treating the underlying problem.
 When you opt for BOTOX, it doesn’t address your bite problems or imbalances in your mouth structure.
 It merely relieves pain temporarily before you need additional treatment.

-When you visit Firouzian Dentistry for TMJ treatment in Columbus, OH, we create a customized treatment after your comprehensive diagnosis.
+When you visit Firouzian Dentistry for TMJ treatment, we create a customized treatment after your comprehensive diagnosis.
 Your treatment may involve some muscle massage using TENS (transcutaneous electric nerve stimulation) which can bring immediate relief.
 This step might also be a necessary aspect of your treatment plan to help us accurately diagnose what’s wrong with your bite.

 Then, in many cases, we will need to correct your bite.
 This may begin with temporary treatments such as wearing an orthotic or splint at night, or with permanent solutions by adjusting the bite with dental restorations or orthodontics.